jdasfd/srna/step_markdown/Characteristic.md

 " ::: $(cat ../../count/plant_30.tsv | tsv-select -f 1 | sed '1d')
 ```

-- Use CIGAR to filter alll bac-reads from different region
+- Use CIGAR to filter all bac-reads from different region

 Three different RNA regions `.bam` files from the previous step.